 - Company affiliates for the purposes outlined above

-- Third party service providers processing personal data on The Company’s behalf, for example, to process credit cards and payments, deliveries, manage and service our data, distribute emails, research and analysis, manage brand and product promotions as well as administering certain services and features
+- Third-party service providers processing personal data on The Company’s behalf, for example, to process credit cards and payments, deliveries, manage and service our data, distribute emails and research and analysis as well as administering certain services and features

 PROTECTION and MANAGEMENT of your personal data

-- Encryption & Security: We use a variety of security measures, including encryption and authentication tools to maintain the safety of your personal data.
+Encryption & Security: We use a variety of security measures, including encryption and authentication tools to maintain the safety of your personal data.
 Your personal data is contained behind secured networks and is only accessible by a limited number of persons who have special access rights to such systems.
+Backbone Connect provides London Vision Clinic with continuous IT support.
+Appropriate, industry-standard, security measures are in place to protect your data, details are available upon request.
+This includes the encryption of all data held within our Electronic Medical Records and Practice Management System – Nextech and a secure physical WatchGuard firewall for the server.

-- International data transfers: The personal data we collect or generate (process) in the context of our Sites will be stored in the UK.
+Where it is stored: The personal data we collect or generate (process) will be stored at a UK data centre, in cloud storage.

 COOKIES and pixel tags